mecid/mecid.github.io/_posts/2025-07-30-streaming-changes-with-observations.md

 }
 ```

-The *Observations* type conforms to the *AsyncSequence* protocol, allowing us to use instances of this type inside asynchronous for loops.
+The *Observations* type conforms to the *AsyncSequence* protocol, allowing us to use instances of this type inside asynchronous **for-loop**.
 The closure that we use to initiate the instance of the *Observations* type implicitly observes all the properties of observable instances that you touch.

 As you can see in the example below, we create a new state inside the closure.
 We touch the *items* and *isLoading* properties of the *Store* type conforming to the *Observable* protocol.

-We observe instances of the *State* type within the async for loop.
+We observe instances of the *State* type within the async **for-loop**.
 Whenever the *items* and *isLoading* properties change, it emits a new instance of the *State* type, which we asynchronously retrieve within the loop.

 The *Observations* type is intelligent enough to utilize transactional updates, which means it doesn’t emit a value for each change.
 It can group updates when you have changes in both the *items* and *isLoading* properties together.